 With my second baby I ended up having a Foley bulb induction and also trying the Midwife’s Brew before my body started labor.

 Every person is different, as is every baby and every labor!
+The most important thing is that you have a healthy baby and healthy pregnancy.

 I know that’s the last thing you want to hear when you’re Googling “how to start labor myself.”
 But I promise you, you won’t be pregnant for ever!
 That sweet baby WILL come out.